mavryk-network/mavryk-protocol/docs/developer/contributing-adding-a-new-opam-dependency.rst

 This commit will point the build scripts and CI to the modified opam-repository and the associated Docker images.
-Do note that the CI on your branch of Octez will only be able to run after the CI on your branch of opam-repository has completed.
+Do note that the CI on your branch of Mavkit will only be able to run after the CI on your branch of opam-repository has completed.

-Fifth, still in your local copy of Octez, **push these changes and open or update the MR**.
-Make sure you add links referencing the opam-repository MR from the Octez MR and vice-versa.
+Fifth, still in your local copy of Mavkit, **push these changes and open or update the MR**.
+Make sure you add links referencing the opam-repository MR from the Mavkit MR and vice-versa.
 This gives the reviewers the necessary context to review.

 That’s it.
 You now have two MRs:

-- The *opam-repository MR* from ``tezos/opam-repository:<your-branch>`` onto ``tezos/opam-repository:master`` updates the environment in which the Octez libraries and binaries are built.
+- The *opam-repository MR* from ``tezos/opam-repository:<your-branch>`` onto ``tezos/opam-repository:master`` updates the environment in which the Mavkit libraries and binaries are built.
-- The *Octez MR* from ``<your-organisation>/tezos:<your-branch>`` onto ``tezos/tezos:master`` uses this new environment.
+- The *Mavkit MR* from ``<your-organisation>/tezos:<your-branch>`` onto ``tezos/tezos:master`` uses this new environment.

 Merging the MR
 --------------

-This section is for the :doc:`Octez merge team <merge_team>`.
+This section is for the :doc:`Mavkit merge team <merge_team>`.
 It is the last step in the lifetime of the MRs you have opened.
 Understanding the basics of this process may help you when communicating with the reviewers and the mergers of your MR. Understanding all the minutiae and details is not necessary.
-For this reason, this final section is addressed to whichever member of the Octez merge team takes care of this MR (you).
+For this reason, this final section is addressed to whichever member of the Mavkit merge team takes care of this MR (you).

 After the iterative review-comment-edit process has reached a satisfying fixpoint, you can merge the two MRs opened by the developer.
 To avoid